 The KLC Scripture Collective operates under the leadership of Rev Dr Craig Bartholomew, the Director of the Kirby Laing Centre for Public Theology in Cambridge, and Dr David Larsen, the Co-Director of the Scripture Collective.
 It consists of four Seminars: the Scripture and Hermeneutics Seminar (SAHS), the Scripture and Doctrine Seminar (SADS), the Scripture and Church Seminar (SACS), and the Scripture and the University Seminar (SAUS).

-For any Scripture Collective queries please contact Dr Michael Wagenman, the Scripture Collective Director.
+For any Scripture Collective queries please contact Dr David Larsen, the Scripture Collective Co-Director.